 Mississippi Man gave me back our baby, and I wrapped her in the softest pink blanket she had.
 I held her and spoke to her softly, and as I shook, that little girl looked at me and smiled.
 I smiled back, she took one last breath and closed her eyes.
 She was gone.

 I created this video a few weeks after Lahna passed.
 It’s not done well, but I was in the midst of a fog of new grief.
 I like to keep it because other than zooming into odd areas, it’s perfect to me…just like she was.

 I am sharing this story with the hopes of helping other mothers.
 I hate Trisomy 18 and losing a child is by far, the hardest thing I have ever gone through.
-If you would ever like to talk to me about it please feel free to contact me or comment below.
+If this article helped you in any way or you would like to talk please contact me on Facebook or comment below.

 To Read Part 2 of this series, click below.